Here's What to Do When You Can’t Sleep—and It's Kind of Counterintuitive

-For the study, researchers tracked the time spent in bed and the sleeping habits for 416 people over a year.
+For the study, researchers tracked the time spent in bed and the sleeping habits of 416 people over the course of a year.
 All participants began as “good sleepers.”
-During the study, 20 percent of participants experienced a phase of acute insomnia (having trouble falling asleep or staying asleep three or more nights a week, for between two weeks and three months).
+During the study, 20 percent of participants experienced a phase of acute insomnia (defined as having trouble falling asleep or staying asleep three or more nights a week, for between two weeks and three months).
 Of this group, 45 percent eventually returned to good sleep.
 But for 7 percent, the insomnia turned chronic (lasting longer than three months).
 The difference?
-Those who restricted their time in bed were more likely to return to good sleep, while those who stayed in bed when they couldn’t sleep were more likely to have their insomnia turn chronic.
+Those who restricted their time in bed were more likely to return to good sleep, while those who stayed in bed when they couldn’t sleep were more likely to have their insomnia become chronic.

-“Those with insomnia typically extend their sleep opportunity,” Michael Perlis, PhD, study author and director of the Penn Behavioral Sleep Medicine Program, said in a statement.
+“Those with insomnia typically extend their sleep opportunity,” Perlis says.
 “They go to bed early, get out of bed late, and they nap.
-While this seems a reasonable thing to do, and may well be in the short term, the problem in the longer term is it creates a mismatch between the individual’s current sleep ability and their current sleep opportunity; this fuels insomnia.”
+While this seems like a reasonable thing to do, and may well be in the short term, the problem in the longer term is it creates a mismatch between the individual’s current sleep ability and their current sleep opportunity; this fuels insomnia.”

-It’s important, too, to try to reserve your bed for sex and sleep (not reading, working, or scrolling through your Instagram feed)—so your brain doesn’t start to associate it as a place for wakefulness.
+It’s also important to reserve your bed for sex and sleep (not reading, working, or scrolling through your Instagram feed)—so your brain doesn’t start to associate it as a place for wakefulness.
 Limit time awake in bed to up to half an hour a week, suggests Michael Grander, another study author and director of the Sleep and Health Research Program at the University of Arizona College of Medicine.
-Here, six other cures for insomnia (that don’t involve medication).
+(Read up on six medication-free cures for insomnia.)